JimFawcett/RustBasicDemos/README.md

 For now, the demos are:
 <ol>
   <li>
-    <strong>data_lifecycle</strong - explorations of ownership and borrowing.
+    <strong>data_lifecycle</strong - incomplete explorations of ownership and borrowing.
   </li>
   <li>
     <strong>data_types</strong> includes simple probes for each of the Rust data types.